open-policy-agent/opa/site/documentation/references/rest/index.md

 GET /v1/query
 ```

-Execute an ad-hoc query and returns bindings for variables found in the query.
+Execute an ad-hoc query and return bindings for variables found in the query.

 #### Example Request